-Report: Former Chargers head coach Anthony Lynn has talked to Seahawks about OC job
+Report: Seahawks speak with ex-Chargers coach Anthony Lynn about offensive-coordinator job

 With Lynn as head coach, the Chargers beat the Seahawks in Seattle in 2018, 25-17, rushing for 160 yards on 22 carries.
 The Chargers went 12-4 that season and advanced to the divisional round of the playoffs before losing to the Patriots.

-The Chargers were 7-9 this season in a year in which the Chargers lost two games in overtime and three more by five points orless.
+The Chargers were 7-9 this season in a year in which the Chargers lost two games in overtime and three more by five points or fewer.

 Shane Steichen who was the Chargers’ offensive coordinator in 2020 has also been mentioned as a possible candidate for the job, though there has been no report that he has talked to Seattle yet.